nss-evening-cohort-20/ReadersRendezvous-E20/README.md

 ## Features

-- User Authentication: Users can sign up or sign in to the application.
+- User Authentication: Users can sign up or sign in to the application using Firebase Authentication.
 Once authenticated, they can create a list of favorite books.

 - Book Management: Librarians can log in to the application and add, edit or delete books from the library.